finbourne/lusid-sdk-java/sdk/docs/ComplianceApi.md

     ComplianceApi apiInstance = new ComplianceApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The time at which to get results from.
 Default : latest
     String page = "page_example"; // String | Optional.
 The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields   must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results.
     Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       PagedResourceListOfComplianceTemplate result = apiInstance.listComplianceTemplates()
             .asAt(asAt)
             .page(page)
-            .start(start)
             .limit(limit)
             .filter(filter)
             .execute();